ErwanDB/Project-Week-8-Final-Project/your-project/README.md

 * Data: contains all the raw data and the data exports
 * Notebooks: contains two jupyter notebooks commented.
 One for data cleaning and wrangling.
 The second one for data merging, preprocessing and modelling.
-* Presentation: presentation of the project in pdf format.
+* Presentation: contains presentation of the project in pdf format and some pictures of graphs for the present README file and the presentation.

 ## Links